 - Lil’ Mo And The Dynaflos – Excellent 50′s do-wop band catering to swing dancers (because many of the members are swing dancers..)

-- Deke Dickerson – Quirky western swing.
+- Deke Dickerson – Quirky, fun western swing.
 Many songs have funny lyrics, but all are highly danceable!

 - James Intveld – Fronts a popular Western swing/rockabilly band.
-Catch them at the Arcadia Blues Club or Joe’s Bar.
+Catch them at Joe’s Bar.

 - The Lucky Stars – Self-deprecating lyrics and danceable tunes make this Western swing band really awesome.
 Check them out at places like Joe’s Bar.
 They came it at #8 in the 2013 LA Lindy Hop Desert Island Swing Band poll.

 - Petunia and the Vipers – Western band complete with yodeling.
-Darker songs than Deke or the Lucky Stars.
+Much darker songs than Deke or the Lucky Stars.
 From Canada, but they stop by LA on their tours every so often.
+Has a strong core of fans.

 - The Stagecoach Looters – Consisting of mostly members of the California Feetwarmers, this incarnation plays Western Swing accompanied by accordion on occasion.